You (Almost) Can't Beat Brute Force for 3-Matroid Intersection: Preliminaries

 Given a matroid $M = (E,\cI)$ and $S \subseteq E$ let $\cI_{\cap S} = \{T \subseteq S \mid T \in \cI\}$ and let $M_{\cap S} = (S, \cI_{\cap S})$ be the {\em restriction} of $M$ to $S$.
 Also, Given a matroid $M=(E,\cI)$ and $S\in \cI$ let $\cI/S = \{T\subseteq E\setminus S\,|\,T\cup S \in \cI\}$ and let $M/S= (E\setminus S, \cI/S)$ be the {\em contraction} of $M$ by $S$.
 It is well known that $M_{\cap S}$ and $M/S$ are matroids (see, e.g., \cite{schrijver2003combinatorial}).

-In terms of matroid representation, note that $\ell$-MI (for some $\ell \geq 3$) and EMI are abstract problems that do not specify the input.
+In terms of matroid representation, note that $\ell$-MI (for some $\ell \geq 3$) is an abstract problem that do not specify the input.
 In an instance $(E,\cI_1,\ldots,\cI_{\ell})$ of {\em oracle}-$\ell$-MI, the ground set $E$ is explicitly given in the input, while the set $\cI_i$, for $i \in \{1,\ldots,\ell\}$, can be accessed only via a designated membership oracle, which determines if some set $S \subseteq E$ belongs to $\cI_i$ in a single query.
-Similarly, in an instance $(E,R,\cI_1,\cI_2,k)$ of {\em oracle}-EMI, the sets $E,R$ and the cardinality target $k$ are explicitly given in the input, while the sets $\cI_i$, for $i = \{1,2\},$ can be accessed only via membership oracles.
-We also consider in \Cref{sec:encoded} the complexity of the problems on matroids that are explicitly encoded in the input.

 \paragraph{Randomized Algorithms}

 An instance $I$ of a decision problem $\cD$ is a ``yes"-instance if the correct answer for $I$ is ``yes"; otherwise, $I$ is a ``no"-instance.
 We say that $\cA$ is a {\em randomized algorithm} for a decision problem $\cD$ if, given a ``yes"-instance $I$ of $\cD$, $\cA$ returns ``yes" with probability at least $\frac{1}{2}$; for a ``no"-instance, $\cA$ returns ``no" with probability $1$.